-Emotionally Intelligent
+Emotionally intelligent

 Teachers have a believe that students should have self-oriented qualities.
-One teacher said that student should be emotionally intelligent which includes self-management, social-management, self-awareness and the social-awareness.
-According to the interview taken by teacher, students who are honest, strong communicator, knowledgeable, responsible, and understanding nature are the one who can easily grasp trust of their teachers, teachers have a perspective that those students who can communicate well and are honest towards their studies can easily develop trustful relationship with them.
+One teacher said that students should be emotionally intelligent, which includes self-management, social-management, self-awareness and the social-awareness.
+According to the interview taken by teacher, students who are honest, communicator, strong knowledgeable, responsible, and understanding nature are the one who can easily grasp trust of their teachers.
+Teachers have a perspective that those students who can communicate well and are honest towards their studies can easily develop trustful relationship with them.